destinyOrji/simple_shell/README.md

-Simple shell

-Authors:
-Orji Destiny
-Oriabure Numerous
+This is the basic implementation of a simple shell created by Orji Destiny and Oriabure Numerous